tjhillard/3DTileMapGenerator-Unity/README.md

 ## Getting Started

 1. Add an empty GameObject to your scene called "Map"
-2. Attach the Tile Map Generator script to th GameObject
+2. Attach the Tile Map Generator script to the GameObject
 3. Adjsut the settings in the inspector for the script to suit your needs.
 4. Click "Generate Map"